Innovations in Aging

 II.2: Election of the Chairperson

 1. The Dean of the Graduate College will appoint a member of the Executive Committee, nominated with the input from the Innovations in Aging faculty, to serve as Program Chair of the Innovations in Aging GIDP.
 Appointment of the Program Chair requires a two-thirds positive vote by Innovations in Aging faculty.
+A quorum of eligible voters is required.
 The Program Chair will serve a five-year term with the possibility of one re-election.

 2. In all matters where a quorum is required, a quorum shall constitute one-third of the Innovations in Aging faculty members.